Skip to content

 • Career counseling

-The MED-SC program consists of online classes, internship experiences, and two weekend residencies on the Salem campus.
-It follows a cohort model in which new students start with the fall semester and complete their degrees in 34 months.
-Salem College’s MED-SC program was ranked among the top ten online programs in the nation by Forbes Advisor in 2023.
+The school counseling program consists of online classes, internship experiences, and two weekend residencies on the Salem campus.
+New students start with the fall semester and complete their degrees in 2 or 3 years.
+Salem College’s school counseling program was ranked among the top ten online programs in the nation by Forbes Advisor in 2024.

 Admissions Requirements